laravel/docs/passport.md

 <a name="customizing-the-username-field"></a>
 ### Customizing The Username Field

-When authenticating using the password grant, Passport will use the `email` attribute of your model as the "username".
-However, you may customize this behavior by defining a `findForPassport` method on your model:
+When authenticating using the password grant, Passport will use the `email` attribute of your model as the "username" However, you may customize this behavior by defining a `findForPassport` method on your model:

     <?php